-Linda Street-Ely holds a commercial multi-engine license, with a tail wheel endorsement.
-She left her paralegal profession to become ForeFlight's Directory Manager and wears many hats with aviation organizations, such as AOPA's Airport Support Network Volunteer for the Liberty Municipal Airport (T78), EAA Chapter 12 President, and Race Director for the annual Indy Air Race.
+Linda Street-Ely holds an airline transport pilot certificate, with a tail wheel endorsement.
+She left her paralegal profession to work for ForeFlight.
+She has worn many hats with aviation organizations, such as AOPA's Airport Support Network Volunteer for the Liberty Municipal Airport (T78), EAA Chapter 12 President, and Race Director for the annual Indy Air Race.
 She's also raced in the annual all-women's Air Race Classic four times.

-Mike Ely has been flying for 42 years.
+Mike Ely has been flying for 45 years.
 He has worked as a freight pilot and as chief pilot of an international corporation, flying all over the world.
-Mike holds an ATP, CFI/CFII/MEI, Seaplane, Glider, and seven jet type ratings.
+Mike holds an ATP, CFI/CFI-G/CFII/MEI, Seaplane, Glider, and seven jet type ratings.
 Currently, Mike teaches at FlightSafety International in the Hawker 800XP, Challenger 601, and the Embraer 135/145/Legacy, and is an Evaluator giving ATP authorization in the Hawker.

-The Elys are avid cross-country air racers, winning the 2012, 2013, 2014, and 2015 Gold Championship in the Sport Air Racing League, racing their 1979 Grumman Cheetah, The Elyminator, "the fastest Cheetah in the known universe."
+The Elys are five-time Gold National Champions in cross-country air racing in the Sport Air Racing League, racing their 1979 Grumman Cheetah, The Elyminator, "the fastest Cheetah in the known universe."
 Together they write a weekly column in the Liberty Gazette titled Ely Air Lines to promote aviation to the non-flying general public.